nrb/nbrubaker.com/content/hireme.md

 date: 2017-08-02
 ---

-# What I Look For In A Company

 Hopefully, this page will help you get to know me a little better, and help us both judge if your company and I would be a good fit.

 First and foremost, I seek to work at places and projects where I am a **force multiplier**: working on things that make others more effective or efficient.
 I want to help others work better.
 I feel most comfortable working on tools that help other developers, but this isn't a hard requirement.